 Coronavirus Aid, Relief, and Economic Security Act Frequently Asked Questions

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), signed into law by President Donald J. Trump on March 27, 2020, provides the U.S. Department of Commerce Economic Development Administration (EDA) with $1.5 billion for economic development assistance programs to help communities “prevent, prepare for, and respond to coronavirus.”
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides the U.S. Department of Commerce Economic Development Administration (EDA) with $1.5 billion for economic development assistance programs to help communities “prevent, prepare for, and respond to coronavirus.”

 Below are answers to frequently asked questions (FAQ) to help understand EDA’s CARES Act funding, who qualifies for grants, how to apply, and more.
 There are also answers to questions current EDA recipients may have and that provide additional, relevant program, and application information.